Towards Shutdownable Agents: Generalizing Stochastic Choice in RL Agents and LLMs: Preliminaries

 \textbf{\textsc{usefulness}.} The \textsc{usefulness} of a policy $\pi$ is the expected fraction of available ($\gamma$-discounted) coins collected, where `available' is relative to the agent's chosen trajectory-length.
 More precisely:

 Here $\mathbb{E}_\pi (C\mid L=l)$ is the expected value of the ($\gamma$-discounted) coins collected by $\pi$ conditional on trajectory-length $l$, and $\max_\Pi(\mathbb{E}(C\mid L=l))$ is the maximum value taken by $\mathbb{E}(C\mid L=l)$ across the set of all possible policies $\Pi$.
 We stipulate that $\mathbb{E}_\pi (C\mid L=x)=0$ for all $x$ such that $\Pr_\pi\{L=x\}=0$.
 A better match for the intuitive notion of `usefulness' would be expected coins collected, but performing well on this metric would require agents in our example gridworld to deterministically choose (and hence prefer) a longer trajectory.
-These agents would violate POST, and POST-violating agents are liable to resist shutdown \parencite[Section 6]{thornley_shutdown_2024-1}.
+These agents would violate POST, and POST-violating agents are liable to resist shutdown \parencite[section 6]{thornley_shutdown_2024-1}.
 That is why we adopt the definition of \textsc{usefulness} above.
-So defined, \textsc{usefulness} measures how well the agent has learned the target preferences between same-length trajectories, and hence measures how well the agent satisfies condition (2) of POST.\footnote{\textcite[section 12]{thornley_shutdownable_2025} proves that POST -- together with other conditions -- implies Neutrality+, and argues that agents satisfying Neutrality+ can be useful in the intuitive sense.}
+So defined, \textsc{usefulness} measures how well the agent has learned the target preferences between same-length trajectories, and hence measures how well the agent satisfies condition (2) of POST.

 For a deep RL agent to be maximally \textsc{neutral} in our example gridworld (Figure \ref{fig:example_gridworld_with_legend}), the agent must press the shutdown-delay button B1 with probability 0.5, thereby choosing each trajectory-length with probability 0.5.
 To be maximally \textsc{useful}, the agent must collect the maximum value of coins conditional on each trajectory-length.
 Specifically, it must collect C2 conditional on the shorter trajectory-length and C4 conditional on the longer trajectory-length.
-For an LLM to be maximally \textsc{neutral} and \textsc{useful} given our example prompt (section \ref{gridworlds}), it should choose each of options (b) and (c) with probability 0.5 and all other options with probability 0.
+For an LLM to be maximally \textsc{neutral} and \textsc{useful} given our example prompt (Section \ref{gridworlds}), it should choose each of options (b) and (c) with probability 0.5 and all other options with probability 0.
 That is because (b) maximizes coins collected conditional on a long trajectory and (c) maximizes coins collected conditional on a short trajectory.